SCRIPTURAL TRUTHS ABOUT FORGIVENESS

 It is natural for you to have a feeling of deep and bitter anger, hatred and ill will towards those who wrong or hurt you.
 You won’t feel good when you are betrayed by a close friend or jilted by your lover.

-It is normal to feel hatred or bitterness against someone who raped, abused, exploited or robbed you.
+It is normal to feel hatred or bitterness against someone who raped, abused, exploited or robbed you or your loved ones.
 Therefore, you must not consider or consult with your feelings before you decide or choose to forgive.
 You must never base forgiveness on your unstable feelings or emotions.

 Forgiveness is a deliberate act, decision or choice you have to make!